The MX10 Command Station

 Long experience (with the MX31ZL and MXULF) shows that the use of a USB stick is often easier than the update from a computer because uncertainties with operating system, drivers and interfaces disappear.

-Alternatively, of course, the USB (client) socket can be used to connect a computer, using software for decoder programming (ZCS, ADaPT - PFusch, TrainProgrammer, etc.), plus the decoder update and sound project loading (ZSP, ZIRC).
-Moreover, the programs for system control (STP, ESWGJ, TrainController, etc.) communicate via the USB (client) socket.
+Alternatively, the USB (client) interface can also be used to connect a computer in order to programme a decoder with the help of software (ZCS, P.F.u.Sch., TrainProgrammer, etc.).
+In addition, the programmes for system control (STP, ESWGJ, TrainController, etc.) also communicate via the USB (client) interface.

 1) The decoder update collection file ("Sammelfile") or sound projects are put on a USB stick and the decoder update or sound project loading is handle via the USB (host) socket.